 The refund policy also applies to any Olin institutional financial aid (merit and need-based aid) that was previously awarded for the semester.
 Olin institutional financial aid is refunded to the College using the percentages referenced above Federal need-based aid will be refunded based on the Federal Title IV refund process.
 Students are not eligible to receive cash or credit for any unused portion of the Olin Tuition Scholarship under any circumstances.
 Olin College will adhere to any provisions and refund policies set forth by outside scholarship agencies.
 Any balance created because of scholarship returns or financial aid refunds is immediately due.

 *Note: The laptop computer is billed in two installments during the first year (one in July for the fall semester and one in November for the spring semester).
 The student is responsible for full payment of the laptop.
 Therefore, if a student leaves Olin College in their first year, he or she must make a full payment for the laptop and the applicable Massachusetts sales tax prior to departure.

 Financial Aid and Loan Refunds

 Students that have an overpaid account due to financial aid or loan proceeds will be issued a refund within 14 days after the semester begins or 14 days from receipt of the funds within a semester.

-If a student's insurance is cancelled at any point during the academic year they are required to notify the Student Accounts Manager within 60 days of the loss of coverage.
+If a student's insurance is cancelled at any point during the academic year they are required to notify Student Accounts within 60 days of the loss of coverage.
 Olin's Blue Cross and Blue Shield insurance is available.
-Please consult the Student Accounts Manager for applicable rates.
+Please consult Student Accounts for applicable rates.
 Payment is due immediately.

 Massachusetts State Requirements